- 5 Simultaneous Connections

 VyprVPN peak speeds are very impressive.
 Our tests showed that connecting to the Dutch server will give you blistering speeds that can cope with ultra HD video without breaking a sweat.
 The oh-so important US connection speed is also pretty fast.

 The UK connection speed isn’t in the same ballpark as the Netherlands server but it’s certainly top tier and more than fast enough for streaming, putting many rival VPN services to shame.
 VyprVPN has notably consistently high speed performance across its network.

-Latency has improved in recent tests, making it increasingly appealing to gamers who like online multiplayer or accessing geo-restricted servers.
+Latency has improved in recent tests, making it increasingly appealing to gamers who like online multiplayer.

 |Average time to connect||10s||8s||13s|

 |Tested and working with||Netflix, BBC iPlayer, Kodi, HBO, Facebook, Google-Gmail, Gaming, Twitter||Netflix, BBC iPlayer, Gaming, Torrenting, Facebook, Twitter, Google-Gmail, Kodi||Netflix, Facebook, BBC iPlayer, Torrenting, Twitter, Google-Gmail, Youtube, Kodi|